The Syria crisis

 According to calculations by the United Nations, meeting these needs in 2023 will require funding of 5.4 billion US dollars for the people of Syria and 5.7 billion US dollars for the neighbouring countries.

-At the 11th Syria Conference on 15 June 2023, donors pledged a total of 5.56 billion euros in grants and 4 billion euros in loans.
+At the 7th Syria Conference on 15 June 2023, donors pledged a total of 5.56 billion euros in grants and 4 billion euros in loans.
 Germany committed a total of 1.05 billion euros (of which 568 million was from the BMZ budget).
 Germany has thus remained one of the largest donors to the region, alongside the European Commission and the US.

-Examples of the BMZ’s involvement
+Further examples of the BMZ’s involvement

-The focus of the BMZ’s crisis response activities is on development measures that aimed at strengthening the resilience of people and local structures affected by the conflict in the medium and long term.
+The focus of the BMZ’s crisis response activities is on development measures that are aimed at strengthening the resilience of people and local structures affected by the conflict in the medium and long term.
 These measures tie in with short-term humanitarian assistance contributions and aim to create an environment that will enable the population to become independent from emergency relief in the medium term.
-Within Syria, all BMZ interventions are implemented without any cooperation with the Syrian government or with the de facto authorities in North-West and North-East Syria.
+Within Syria, all BMZ interventions are implemented without any cooperation with the Syrian government or with the de facto authorities in north-west and north-east Syria.

 Two examples of the BMZ’s regional approaches are the Partnership for Prospects and transitional development assistance in the context of the Syria crisis.